Mennonite Firm Wins Reprieve In ACA Battle

 "Within a matter of days, Plaintiffs will have to decide between paying substantial fines or committing an act which they have shown to have a likelihood of violating their rights to religious freedom," the order read.

 Similar challenges have been filed in other judicial districts, leading to conflicting opinions.
-The Hahns' claim is the first in Pennsylvania, New Jersey, or Delaware.
+The Hahns' claim is the first in

 Lawyers for the government have countered that the claim is baseless because the regulations apply to insurers and secular corporations, not their owners, and that the act gives workers options but doesn't force any to use them.